dmrub/nvidia-dev-ctl/README.md

 ## attach-mdev command

 The `attach-mdev` command attaches the vGPU device specified by UUID to the libvirt domain (i.e., the virtual machine).
+By default, the change is only applied to the configuration and only takes effect after a restart.
+If the `--restart` option is specified, the domain is restarted after the change.
-If no `--hotplug` option is specified and the domain is running, the command restarts it after attaching.
+If the `--hotplug` option is specified, the device is immediately available within the domain without restart.
+The `--restart` and `--hotplug` options cannot be used together.
+To display actions to be performed without actually making changes, use the `--n` or `--run-dry` option.

 All `attach-mdev` command options:

 ```
 usage: nvidia-dev-ctl.py attach-mdev [-h] [--virsh-trials N]
                                      [--virsh-delay SECONDS] [-c URL]
-                                     [--hotplug] [-n]
+                                     [--hotplug] [--restart] [-n]
                                      UUID DOMAIN

 positional arguments: